-- d.
-Trends over time, keeping in mind that it is impossible to remove or account for all bias in studentevaluations - 327 328 Grade distributions must be included, as they provide a measure for contextualizing assessment of 329 student learning and student course evaluations.
-As grade distributions necessarily differ from one group 330 of students to another, committees, chairs, and the Dean will consider overall trends in grade 321 distributions must be accurately for the provided for the - distributions relative to the contextual factors listed for course evaluations. - 332
+Grade distributions must be included, as they provide a measure for contextualizing assessment of student learning and student course evaluations.
+As grade distributions necessarily differ from one group of students to another, committees, chairs, and the Dean will consider overall trends in grade distributions relative to the contextual factors listed for course evaluations.

-333 2.2 Research, Scholarly, and Creative Activities (RSCA)
+2.2 Research, Scholarly, and Creative Activities (RSCA)

-335 The College of Liberal Arts requires research, scholarly, and creative activities (RSCA) of all tenured and tenure-track faculty members.
-The CLA recognizes and appreciates the diversity of 336 337 methods, epistemologies, and perspectives represented within the college.
-The CLA understands that 338 faculty create and disseminate RSCA in widely varying ways, including but not limited to original research, making connections between and across disciplines, bridging theory and practice, 339 communicating knowledge effectively to students and peers, or reciprocal partnerships with broader 340 communities.
-The CLA values scholarship as a continuum of diverse forms which create, apply, or 341 expand knowledge or skills benefiting professional, local, state, national, or international communities.
-342 343 RSCA involves the dissemination of products and findings.
-The value of these products is not determined by their medium, language, or audience.
-Valuable RSCA is not restricted to professional 344 audiences, English-only contributions, or historically valued publishing mechanisms.
-All RSCA, 345

-- however, must be peer reviewed by other experts, practitioners, partners, or reciprocal collaborators. - 347 Standards for peer review are determined by the forms of scholarship being undertaken (the scholarship 348 of discovery, the scholarship of integration, the scholarship of application or engagement, and/or the - 349 scholarship of teaching and learning; definitions are in Section 2.2 of University RTP Policy). - 350 Departments should not limit candidates to an exhaustive list of research, scholarly, and creative - activities; contributions may be in one form or across multiple forms of the continuum of scholarship. - 352 Departments may indicate disciplinary standards. - 353
+- 335 The College of Liberal Arts requires research, scholarly, and creative activities (RSCA) - of all tenured and tenure-track faculty members.
+The CLA recognizes and appreciates the diversity of - methods, epistemologies, and perspectives represented within the college.
+The CLA understands that - faculty create and disseminate RSCA in widely varying ways, including but not limited to original - research, making connections between and across disciplines, bridging theory and practice, - 340 communicating knowledge effectively to students and peers, or reciprocal partnerships with broader - 341 communities.
+The CLA values scholarship as a continuum of diverse forms which create, apply, or - expand knowledge or skills benefiting professional, local, state, national, or international communities. - 343 RSCA involves the dissemination of products and findings.
+The value of these products is not - determined by their medium, language, or audience.
+Valuable RSCA is not restricted to professional - audiences, English-only contributions, or historically valued publishing mechanisms.
+All RSCA, - 346 however, must be peer reviewed by other experts, practitioners, partners, or reciprocal collaborators. - 347 Standards for peer review are determined by the forms of scholarship being undertaken (the scholarship - of discovery, the scholarship of integration, the scholarship of application or engagement, and/or the - scholarship of teaching and learning; definitions are in Section 2.2 of University RTP Policy). - Departments should not limit candidates to an exhaustive list of research, scholarly, and creative - activities; contributions may be in one form or across multiple forms of the continuum of scholarship. - 352 Departments may indicate disciplinary standards.